 Those who want guaranteed protection will be disappointed that not all VPNs accept bitcoin as a method of payment – but there are a few that do.
 NordVPN, for example, allows you to pay by bitcoin and, more importantly, does not store any logs.
 It also offers an option to encrypt all the data twice for extra safety, which is a rare feature for a VPN.
 A helpful kill-switch feature allows you to select Internet programmes that would be terminated if the Internet connection drops for any reason, to make sure that no unprotected online activity is exposed.

 A final word

-In addition to these super tough security measures, you should also be more vigilant and use extra caution when sharing information or opening messages from unknown recipients.
-Also, make sure your device’s Firewall is turned on and reliable anti-virus software is installed and kept up to date.
+In addition to these super strict security measures, you should also be more vigilant and use extra caution when sharing information or opening messages from unknown recipients.
+Also, make sure your device’s Firewall is turned on, and reliable anti-virus software is installed and kept up to date.